sim4ia/sigir2024/index.md

 ## Updates

+- Information on 1st keynote and a list of 1st round of accepted lightning talks are included below.
 - **1st submission round ended** - Thank you for your timely commitment - We will review everything submitted on time and notify all authors ASAP, as originally announced.
 For those of you who were struggling with the deadline or would like to present a lightning talk with very recent results, etc. - The [submission system](https://easychair.org/conferences/?conf=sim4ia-sigir2024) is still open, and as long as there are free slots remaining, you can continue to submit an extended abstract.
 This second round of submissions will end 4 July latest - or whenever all available slots are filled.
 - [Registration information](#registration) included.
 - We are happy to announce that [Leif Azzopardi](https://www.strath.ac.uk/staff/azzopardileifdr/) (University of Strathclyde) and [Gabriella Pasi](https://ikr3.disco.unimib.it/people/gabriella-pasi/) (University of Milano-Bicocca) will give our two keynotes.